Hussein Saeed: Club career

 The last season that Saeed played in was the 1989–90 season where he led his team through the first stage at 1st place until the 18th round on 19 January 1990 where he played his last match and scored his last goal with the club, against Al-Zawra'a, before the Iraq Football Association called him up in the last days for the 10th Arabian Gulf Cup and after he scored 10 goals for his team.
 This call-up made his team drop to 6th place after being the league leaders.
 After finishing the Gulf Cup, he announced his retirement.
-In the total 15 season that Saeed has played for Al-Jamiea and Al-Talaba he scored 122 goals and was the top goalscorer of the team for 10 seasons.
+In the total 15 season that Saeed has played for Al-Talaba he scored 122 goals and was the top goalscorer of the team for 10 seasons.
 Although he retired, Saeed stayed as the vice president of Al-Talaba until 1992.